ClinchIO/ClinchKit/README.md

 	ClinchKit.setDeviceToken(token: <#deviceToken#>)

+### Show Application Forms

+To show an application form for your company (apply to company and not a specific job):

+	ClinchKit.showApplicationForm(job: nil)

+To show an application form for a specific job in your company:

+	ClinchKit.showApplicationForm(job: '<#job_slug#>')

 ### Support

 If you have any questions or queries, support is just an email (or in-app request) away at [support@clinch.io](support@clinch.io)